2020-21 Season Sponsor

 Master Classes are beneficial and exciting for all those involved – they can provide artistic stimulation for the guest artist, the student musician receives valuable insight and customized teaching that they can apply to their studies, and the audience can learn and experience how the master’s advice improved or affected the student’s performance.
 For students, there is incredible leverage and support created by the situation.
 Not only are they face to face with a prominent expert, but there’s a whole audience rooting for their success!

-This event is presented in partnership with the American String Teachers Association of Oregon.
+This event was presented in partnership with the American String Teachers Association of Oregon.

 High Desert Chamber Music is proud to present a Master Class featuring Avery Fisher Career Grant Winners, the Calder Quartet.
 The quartet regularly conducts master classes and has taught at the Colburn School, the Oberlin School the Juilliard School, Cleveland Institute of Music, University of Cincinnati College Conservatory and USC Thornton School of Music.